FredReinink/Bitcoin-RNG/README.md

-In our project, we implement the algorithm for a randomness beacon based on Bitcoin test the output using randomness test recommended by NIST.
-The results are compared against NIST's randomness beacon.
+In this project, we implement the algorithm for a randomness beacon based on entropy in Bitcoin blockchain headers.
+We test the output using a randomness test recommended by NIST, and benchmark the results against an existing beacon.

+We conclude that a randomness beacon constructed with the entropy in bitcoin headers does in fact provide uniform and unpredictable randomness, though at a slower rate than many existing beacons.

 beacon_collector.py and bitcoin_dataset_collector.py were used to collect data from the NIST beacon and about bitcoin blocks, respectively.